STEELISI/SENMO/README.md

 **Note**: we have to run `preprocessing.py` at least twice——one for `./data/train_orig.csv` and the other for `./data/test_orig.csv`.

 ## Train
-We fine-tune the pre-trained language model [BERT](https://huggingface.co/docs/transformers/model_doc/bert) by the preprocessed Trainset from the previous step.
+We fine-tune the pre-trained language model [BERT](https://huggingface.co/docs/transformers/model_doc/bert) by the preprocessed training set from the previous step.

 To train the model, use the following command.
 ```